jimdigriz/bratwurst/README.md

 So instead we use QEMU.

-The following will spin up a QEMU instance of BRatWuRsT (`ARCH` defaults to `mipsel` so can be dropped):
+The following will spin up a QEMU instance of BRatWuRsT (`ARCH` defaults to `mipsel` so can be omitted):

     ARCH=mipsel make bratwurst